nodeca/nodeca/docs/nodeca-technical/server-modules.md

     http                # When request comes from HTTP, this will contain req               # real server request and server response objects. res               #
-    http                # When request comes from AJAX RPC, this will contain req               # real server request and server response objects. res               #
+    rpc                 # When request comes from AJAX RPC, this will contain req               # real server request and server response objects. res               #